Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: Numerical Results

 \section{Numerical Results}

-Numerical results are presented in this section to evaluate the performance of the proposed phase-aware user position estimation method and to compare it with the weighted least squares (WLS) approach reported in \cite{zhang2025}.
-For a fair comparison, we adopt the same simulation setup and system parameters as in \cite{zhang2025}.
-Specifically, the considered deployment area is a rectangular region of size $6 \times 10$ m$^2$, and the waveguide height is set to $d = 3$ m.
-The subcarrier frequency is $2.8$ GHz, and the user transmit power is fixed at $p_k = 0.1$ W. The relative permittivity and dielectric loss tangent are $\epsilon_r = 2.08$ and $\tan(\delta) = 0.0004$, respectively, following \cite{rao2015microwave}.
-The number of initially identified user location $N_\mathbf{u}$ is 20.
-Unless otherwise specified, all results are averaged over 1000 independent random realizations to ensure statistical reliability.
+Numerical results are presented in this section to evaluate the performance of the proposed phase-aware user position estimation method.
+Unless otherwise specified, the simulation parameters are as follows \cite{zhang2025}: the considered deployment area is a rectangular region of size $6 \times 10$ m$^2$, and the waveguide height is set to $d = 3$ m.
+The subcarrier frequency is $2.8$ GHz, and the user transmit power is fixed at $p_k = 0.1$ W. {The number of PAs is $N=8$, and the noise power is -50 dBm.} The relative permittivity and dielectric loss tangent are $\epsilon_r = 2.08$ and $\tan(\delta) = 0.0004$, respectively, following \cite{rao2015microwave}.
+The number of initially selected user locations is $N_\mathbf{u}=20$.

-Figure~\ref{fig:noise power} illustrates the position estimation error as a function of the noise power for different numbers of PAs.
-In the figure, ``WLS'' denotes the benchmark method from \cite{zhang2025} that relies only on the amplitude information, whereas ``Prop'' represents the proposed algorithm that considers both amplitude and phase information.
-As one can see, for both schemes, the localization error increases monotonically with the noise power due to the degradation of the received SNR.
-Increasing the number of PAs improves the spatial diversity and geometric resolution, thereby reducing the position error.
-Importantly, for any given number of PAs, the proposed method consistently achieves lower estimation error than the WLS benchmark, demonstrating its clear performance advantage.

-Figure~\ref{fig:PEB map} further compares the spatial distribution of the position error obtained from: the theoretical PEB, the proposed method, and the WLS benchmark in \cite{zhang2025}.
-The error maps of the proposed and benchmark schemes exhibit similar spatial patterns, where larger errors occur when the user is located farther from the PAs.
-This behavior is primarily attributed to reduced received SNR and weaker geometric diversity at larger distances.
-Nevertheless, across the entire coverage area, the proposed method yields uniformly lower estimation errors than the benchmark.
-In contrast, the theoretical PEB remains significantly lower than the practical estimation errors of both schemes, indicating the existence of a non-negligible performance gap and suggesting potential room for further algorithmic optimization.
+For comparison, we consider {four} benchmarks: the amplitude-only weighted least squares (WLS) method in \cite{zhang2025}, an RSS-only grid-search estimator, a phase-only estimator, and {a conventional fixed-antenna ULA baseline.
+The fixed-antenna baseline uses the same phase-aware ML estimator as the proposed method, but the antennas are fixed at the feed point with half-wavelength spacing.}